cleaver/drupal-tools/README.md

 ## dn-drup

-dn-drup:
-	is a command to download a drupal database to a local development environment.
+ - *dn-drup* is a command to download a drupal database to a local development environment.

-up-rsync:
-	is a command to rsync drupal code from local up to a server.
+ - *up-rsync* is a command to rsync drupal code from local up to a server.
 Allows one extra option (probably good to use --dry-run the first time).